-The remainder of the dialogue revolves around the question of human imperfection and what should be desired in friendship: complete goodness, badness, or neither goodness nor badness?
+The remainder of the dialogue engages the question of human imperfection and what should be desired in friendship: complete goodness, badness, or neither goodness nor badness?
 The question is thought to be resolved when they agree that friends are ideal if they are neither completely good nor bad, but Socrates notes a problem with this line of thinking and the question is never resolved.

 However, at the conclusion of the dialogue there is a minor rebellion by the very young children, Lysis and others, against their slave attendants.
 This is perhaps the strongest example that gives credence to Socrates’s accusation in his trial.
 Recall that he was sentenced to death on two counts: 1) a kind of atheism that introduces new gods to the city and also 2) corruption of the youth.
 The Lysis is a demonstration of the latter.